dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1004: Fair penalties should not hinder business innovation.
+### T1004: Penalties should be fair and not stifle innovation.

 |Support|
 |---|